Tsardines/divinity-2-skills/README.md

-# Divinity 2 Skill Search
+# Skill Checker
-This is a minimalistic skill guide for Divinity Original Sin 2.
+This is a minimalistic skill guide for Divinity Original Sin: 2.

 I got fed up with the process of wading through clunky menus and pages in order to look up skills.
 I decided to take matters into my own hands and solve this problem, by building my own thing.
 All you have to do is type your search criteria into a box and *bam,* things show up.
 When playing a game as tough as DOS:2, you want to have something that's easily accessible.